Pravallika-Basam/SOEN6591-ASSIGNMENT2-TEAM-DELTA/README.md

 # Assignment 2 - Anti-Pattern Detection

-This is a group project for the course X, where we have implemented anti-pattern detection tools for different code smells.
+This is a group project for the course SOEN 6591, where we have implemented anti-pattern detection tools for different code smells.
 The following are the anti-patterns and their corresponding contributors:

 1. **Log and Throw Detector** - contributed by Ankur
 2. **Throws Kitchen Sink** - contributed by Urvish